-We are a leading private-client-focused wealthmanagement company and investment bank with best-inclass advisory services and trading capabilities.
+We are a leading investment firm offering best-in-class advisory services and trading capabilities.
 By targeting the ever increasing cross-border investment opportunities with capital flows between China/ASEAN economies and the rest of the world we aim to understand how the world evolves and where the opportunities arise, so that we are able to quickly adapt and react to the evolving investment landscape.